 The statement of activities - cash basis shows the cost of program services and the charges for services and grants offsetting those services.
-The following table shows, for governmental activities, the total cost of services and the net cost of services for fiscal years 2013 and 2012.
-That is, it identifies the cost of these services supported by tax receipts and unrestricted State grants and entitlements.
+The following table shows, for governmental activities, the total cost of services and the net cost of services for fiscal years 2014 and 2013.
+That is, it identifies the cost of these services supported by tax receipts, unrestricted State grants and entitlements, and other general cash receipts.